Why should I submit my work to Cornerstone?

 With option 2, there is the possibility of putting in a full text VERSION of your article.
 In most cases, this VERSION must be pre-print (ex. a working copy) or a post-print (a pre-copyedited version of the article accepted for publication).
 In both cases, this version is considered your Author version (like a word document) and can contain NOTHING done by the publisher (no editing, no formatting, nothing) – otherwise, it would be the publisher’s version and posting it in Cornerstone would find us in violation of a publisher's agreement.

 To check for examples of various publisher's agreements, visit the Sherpa/RoMEO site and search by title.
 The Sherpa/RoMEO site allows one to find out if your publishers’ copyright rules allow you to deposit in your institutional repository.
-Sherpa/RoMEO summarizes publishers’ conditions and categorizes publishers by colours, indicating level of author rights.
+Sherpa/RoMEO summarizes publishers’ conditions and categorizes publishers by colors, indicating level of author rights.
 To be completely sure, it is recommended to talk to your publisher ahead of submitting to Cornerstone to ensure that all requirements are met.
 Not enough time or uncertain what to do?
-Please contact Heidi Southworth at email@example.com and she can assist you!
+Please contact Heidi Southworth at firstname.lastname@example.org and she can assist you!

 What about copyright?